Keifer Professional Search

 We are doing some of our best work now in 2021.
 I am working on some great opportunities, please feel free to check out our Job Openings on our Website.

-Please feel free to give me a call sometime.
-I plan to be here in San Jose until May 1st then travel to Soldotna for the Summer Season.
+Give me a call sometime.
+I plan to be here in San Jose, CA until May 1st then travel to Soldotna, AK for the Summer Season.

-If you notice an interesting anecdote about Job Search or Recruiting feel free to forward it to me.
+If you notice an interesting anecdote about Job Search or Recruiting please forward it to me.
 I love a good joke.

 Links for you